-The only preserved element is the castle’s main house.
+The only preserved element of the castle is the rebuit former main house.
 It currently houses the seat of the “Zamek” Cultural Center.
 The town’s defensive walls have survived only for a length of several dozen meters, in a lower condition than the original appearance.
 They are mainly visible near the parish church.